 This policy is based on the Gospel values of justice, respect and compassion.

-Workplace harassment by and among staff members at Daramalan College is unacceptable.
+All members of the school community have the right to participate, learn and work in an environment free from all forms of harassment.

-All reported incidents are treated seriously.
+Workplace harassment, violence and bullying behaviour in the workplace is not acceptable.
+All reported incidents are treated seriously and confidentially.

 The College follows its Staff Harassment Policy and Procedures when responding to any allegation raised.
+Appropriate action, including reporting to external agencies, will be taken when found to be necessary or in accordance with legislation.

 Workplace harassment consists of offensive, abusive, belittling or threatening behaviour, which is unwelcome, unsolicited, unreciprocated and often repeated.
-It should not be confused with legitimate comment and advice, including feedback from a supervisor about work performance or work-related behaviour.
+It includes sexual harassment, sexual assault, violence and aggression, and bullying.
+These behaviours should not be confused with legitimate comment and advice, including feedback from a supervisor about work performance or work-related behaviour.

-Examples of workplace harassment include:
+Examples of workplace harassment include but are not limited to:

-- abuse, either written and oral - insulting or threatening gestures - offensive physical contact - interference with a person's workspace - unwanted sexual overtures including references to personal life - continual exclusion of a person or group from normal conversation - spreading misinformation renaccous remour pictures, emails and so lial melit, grafit, phore calls or reseage that are offensive. - APPLICATION - 1.
-The College has a Staff Harassment policy so that all staff have access to information about reporting mechanisms, investigation processes and record-keeping relating to allegations and investigations. - 2.
-All staff sign annually to confirm that they have read and understood the Staff Harassment Policy and Procedures. - 3.
+- abuse, either written and oral - insulting or threatening gestures or behaviours - offensive physical contact - interference with a person's workspace - unwanted sexual overtures including references to personal life - continual exclusion of a person or group from normal conversation - spreading misinformation or malicious rumours - pictures, emails and social media, graffiti, phone calls or messages that are offensive.

+The College has a Staff Harassment Policy and Procedures which outlines for all staff information about reporting mechanisms, investigation processes and record-keeping relating to allegations and investigations.
+This policy also includes specific definitions outlining the behaviours covered under the Work Health and Safety and WorkSafe ACT Codes of Practice.

+- 2. All staff sign annually to confirm that they have read and understood the Staff Harassment Policy and Procedures. - 3.
 The College follows its Policy and Procedures in responding to any allegation.